YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Except on the advice of your YottaDB support channel, YottaDB recommends leaving the default values unchanged in production environments, until and unless, you have data from testing and benchmarking that demonstrates a benefit from a change.

-**-SPIN_SLEEP_LIMIT**
+**-SPIN_SLEEP_MASK**

 Specifies the maximum number nanoseconds for processes to sleep while waiting to obtain critical sections for shared resources, principally those involving databases.
-The format of the -SPIN_SLEEP_LIMIT qualifier is:
+The format of the -SPIN_SLEEP_MASK qualifier is:

 .. parsed-literal::
-   -SPIN_SLEEP_LIMIT=nanoseconds
+   -SPIN_SLEEP_MASK=hex_mask

-* nanoseconds is the maximum number of nanoseconds (in decimal form) rounded up to the nearest power of two.
-Internally, YottaDB converts it to a hexadecimal mask.
+* hex_mask is a hexidecimal mask that controls the maximum time (in nanoseconds) the process sleeps on a sleep spin.

 * The default is zero (0) which causes the process to return control to the UNIX kernel to be rescheduled with no explicit delay.
 When the value is non-zero, the process waits for a random value between zero (0) and the maximum value permitted by the mask.